demisto/content/Packs/Phishing/Playbooks/Get_Original_Email_-_EWS_CHANGELOG.md

 ## [Unreleased]
-Added an output of email headers.
+Added the email headersmap output.
+This change allows phishing incidents to display email headers if the original email was retrieved.

 ## [20.5.2] - 2020-05-26
 -